hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 		/dev/vda1 on /boot type ext2 (rw,relatime,errors=continue)

-#####Restore of data from Cinder backup
+###Restoring Data from a Cinder Backup

-You can restore the volume to a new volume or an existing volume.
+You can restore the backed up volume to a new volume or an existing volume.

-In the following example a new volume is created and then the data is restored.
+In the following example, the data is restored to a new volume.

-Perform the following steps to create a new volume and to restore data backup.
+To create a new volume and to restore data backup perform the following steps.

-1. Execute the following command to create a volume.
+1. To create a volume enter:

 		 cinder create --display-name restore_volume1 15